-Print monotypes on fabric that celebrate spring!
-In this single-evening virtual workshop, learn about gel plate printing with plants, stencils, paintbrushes, and materials from around your home.
+Print monotypes on fabric that celebrate summer!
+In this virtual workshop, learn about gel plate printing with plants, stencils, paintbrushes, and materials from around your home.
 Build skills, experiment, and create a set of prints to brighten your space, with instructors available to guide you through the process and answer questions.

 Leave with the know-how to grow your gel plate printing practice on your own.

 Michelle Lee Lagerroos (she/her) has been teaching printmaking workshops to adults at MCBA and MCAD since 2012.
 She has a background in publishing, works as a wrangler of two young children by day and a book designer/screen printer/printmaking instructor by night, and is the screen printer behind Angry Peanut Press.
 While her work has been shown locally at places such as the State Fair Fine Arts show, Altered Esthetics, and MCBA, she also loves simply making screen prints and giving them to people.
 To learn more click here.

 Kirsten Olson (she/her) has been teaching screen printing and book arts workshops to adults and kids at MCBA and other venues around the Twin Cities since 2012.
 Kirsten has a background in publishing and is the screen printer behind Pizza Squirrel Studio, a space where she collaborates with kids to create wearable and shareable art.
 Her studio is named after a neighborhood squirrel who loves to spend his days munching pizza slices in her yard.
 Cheers to you, little guy!
 To learn more click here.

 All skill levels welcome!